curateteaching/digitalpedagogy/keywords/queer.md

 ![screenshot](images/screenshot-queer-lim.jpg)
 * Artifact Type: digital game
 * Source URL: http://mkopas.net/files/Lim/
-* Permissions: Yes
+* Permissions: CC-BY-NC
 * Creator and Affiliation: merritt k
 * Tags: teachable game, 5-minute game, getting started, queer glitches

-OOn the surface, Lim is a very simple game where the play moves a small, flashing, multi-hued square through a maze populated by other squares.
+On the surface, Lim is a very simple game where the play moves a small, flashing, multi-hued square through a maze populated by other squares.
 At first, the other squares do not bother the player's avatar as long as they blend in.
 But, as the player progresses, the other squares begin to attack the player's square.
 Lim is about many things: identity, difference, belonging, passing, and so on.
 The game is brief and accessible via common web browsers.
 Lim also provides much needed opportunities to talk about how game content and narrative intersects with game mechanics and algorithms.
 The game paired with Ian Bryce Jones's [Lesson Plan: You’re There.
 You’re a Square.
 Get Over It.](https://intermittentmechanism.wordpress.com/2016/11/16/lesson-plan-games-about-squares/), which talks about teaching procedural representation.
 Finally, Lim is demonstrative of not only queer issues and concerns but of the success of queer, independent game-makers such as merrit k.

 [Personal Narrative Audio Essay](http://digitalwriting101.net/content/assignment-personal-narrative-audio-essay-upper-division/)